somebirby/ZRLauncher/README.md

 ## To-Do List
 For 0.2
-- Use the timer to call for .win deletion instead of the crunky cmd call >.<
+- Use the timer to call for .win deletion instead of the crunky cmd call
+- Improve readability of paths in the options menu
 - Design logic for savefile management

 After: